-Each of the 72 counties in Wisconsin has an appointed representative to conduct the business of the Wisconsin Land Information Program (WLIP) for his/her county.
-These representatives, often in addition to their normal daily duties, act as the Land Information Officer (LIO) for their county.
+Each of the 72 counties in Wisconsin has an appointed representative to conduct the business of the Wisconsin Land Information Program (WLIP) for their county.
+These representatives, often in addition to their normal daily duties, act as their county Land Information Officer (LIO).
 The duties of the LIO are broadly defined as:

-- Prepare and maintain a plan for land records modernization
+- Preparing and maintaining a plan for land records modernization

-- Review and recommend projects (grants) for local governments
+- Reviewing and recommending projects (grants) for local governments

 Land Information Officers Network